tekakutli/anime_translation/README.md

 ##### Warning
 - it often breaks with music segments
 - if you see it start outputing the same thing over and over, stop it
-  - then use the -ot *miliseconds* flag to resume at that point
+  - then use the -ot *milliseconds* flag to resume at that point

 ### MPV
 get mpv to load some subs